ProceduresGovernment

 Greater Labor Informality: 100%, San Luis Potosí

-At second quarter of 2024, the states with the highest rate of labor informality in Coordinators and Department Heads in Museums, Cinemas, Sports and Cultural Services were San Luis Potosí (100%), Oaxaca (100%), and Guanajuato (100%).
+At first quarter of 2025, the states with the highest rate of labor informality in Coordinators and Department Heads in Museums, Cinemas, Sports and Cultural Services were San Luis Potosí (100%), Puebla (100%), and Hidalgo (100%).

 Labor Informality by Age and Education